+DEFAULT ORPHANS = 0

-Setting name (followed by default value, if any) What does it do?
-DEFAULT_ORPHANS = 0 The minimum number of articles allowed on the last page.
+The minimum number of articles allowed on the last page.
 Use this when you don't want the last page to only contain a handful of articles.

+DEFAULT PAGINATION = False

-DEFAULT_PAGINATION = The maximum number of articles to include on a page, not including orphans.
-False False to disable pagination.
-PAGINATION_PATTERNS A set of patterns that are used to determine advanced pagination output.
+The maximum number of articles to include on a page, not including orphans.
+False to disable pagination.